Western Animation: The Transformers aka: Transformers Generation One

 Eldritch Abomination: Tornedron.
 Unicron is much less of one in this cartoon compared to subsequent stories.

 Also Chaos, Torkulon, and to a lesser extent, the Dweller in the Depths.

-Enhanced on DVD: An extremely bizarre case of it receiving this treatment not once, but twice!
+Enhanced on DVD: In an extremely bizarre case of receiving this treatment not once, but twice!
 However, they weren't really "enhanced", so to speak:

-The first time this happened (by Rhino Entertainment at the turn of the century), the picture was clearer, but as early masters were used.
-There was also a considerable amount of animation errors that were not present when the series originally aired.
-As well as unfitting sound effects that were also not in the original.
-Needless to say, the fans were not pleased.
+The first time this happened (by Rhino Entertainment at the turn of the millennium), the picture was clearer, but this was because early, pre-televised masters were used.
+There was also a considerable amount of animation errors that were not present when the series first aired.
+It also incorporated unfitting sound effects that were also never in the original release.
+The fans were not pleased.
 Moreover, the DVD authoring house that Rhino hired untruthfully claimed that those added sound effects were always there.

 When Shout!
-Factory started releasing their own version of the series, they (wisely) used the televised masters.
-Unfortunately, the picture quality hadn't aged well on them, causing severe fading at points which meant they had to use Rhino's version.
+Factory started releasing their own version of the series, they (wisely) planned to use the televised masters.
+Unfortunately, the picture quality hadn't aged well on them, which meant severe fading at points which meant they had to use Rhino's version.
 Fortunately, they made various corrections so that it would look as close to the original televised version as possible.
 They even replaced a disc on the first set that had an error they had missed.
-Additionally, in two episodes ("Countdown to Extinction" and "Heavy Metal War") where the sound effects track is considerably lower in volume to either the vocal or music tracks.
+Additionally, in two episodes ("Countdown to Extinction" and "Heavy Metal War"), the sound effects track was considerably lower in volume than either the vocal or music tracks.

 Evil Sounds Deep: Inverted with Starscream and Welker's Galvatron; played straight with Megatron, Cyclonus, and Unicron.